dynod/grpc-helper/README.md

 The RPC server will live its life in its own thread.
 When the application is about to terminate, it is advised to call the **`shutdown`** method in order to turn off the RPC server properly.

+When this method is called, the server will stop accepting new requests, and will wait for pending operations to terminate (within the **`rpc-shutdown-grace`** configured timeout), after having notified all managers through their own **`shutdown`** method.

 #### Default services